sakshidive/Customer-Churn-Analysis-for-Bank/README.md

 - DAX (Data Analysis Expression): For creating Calculated Columns and Metrics
 - Power BI : For designing interactive visuals and dashboard

-## Workflow
+## Approach
-1. **Data Source**: The dataset was initially provided as a CSV file
+1. **Data Source**: The dataset was provided as a CSV file including customers data.
-2. **Data Integration**: Imported the data from CSV file into MySQL to create structured relational database.
+2. **Data Extraction**: Imported the data from CSV file into Power BI.
-3. **Data Extraction**: Imported the dataset from MySQL to Power BI for designing interactive dashboard.
-4. **Advanced DAX Queries**: Created Calculated columns and Measures.
+4. **Data Cleaning and Transformation**: Cleaned the extracted data by removing unwanted columns and standardized data formats.
-5. **Data Visualization**: Designed a dynamic dashboard to analyze key metrics and trends.
+5. **Data Visualization**: Designed a interactive dashboard to analyze churn trends.

 ## Skills Learned
 - Data Integration from various sources such as CSV file/Excel, MySQL database etc.